robotpy/robotpy-docs/guide/anatomy.rst

 Robot object
 ------------

-Every valid robot program must define a robot object that inherits from either :class:`wpilib.iterativerobot.IterativeRobot` or :class:`wpilib.samplerobot.SampleRobot`.
-These objects define a number of functions that you need to override, which get called at various times.
+Every valid robot program must define a robot object that inherits from :class:`wpilib.iterativerobot.IterativeRobot`, :class:`wpilib.timedrobot.TimedRobot`, or :class:`wpilib.samplerobot.SampleRobot`.
+These classes define a number of functions that you need to override, which get called at various times.

 * :class:`wpilib.iterativerobot.IterativeRobot` functions
+* :class:`wpilib.timedrobot.TimedRobot` functions
 * :class:`wpilib.samplerobot.SampleRobot` functions

 .. note:: It is recommended that inexperienced programmers use the
-		  IterativeRobot framework, which is what this guide will discuss.
+		  TimedRobot class, which is what this guide will discuss.

 An incomplete version of your robot object might look like this::

-    class MyRobot(wpilib.IterativeRobot):
+    class MyRobot(wpilib.TimedRobot):

         def robotInit(self):
             self.motor = wpilib.Jaguar(1)